Online Student Conquers Competition on Path to Promotion

 - Wildcat Career Network.
 A network of UA alumni that connects students to mentors.

 - UA Counselors.
 Personalized guidance from UA enrollment and student success specialists.

-Kay said she valued the third point the most.
+Kay says she valued the third point the most.

-“I’ve had one person that I worked with throughout the application process,” Kay said.
+“I’ve had one person that I worked with throughout the application process,” Kay says.
 “He called and checked on me like clockwork … and he was extremely helpful.”

 Overcoming Challenges Online

 With that guidance, Kay enrolled at Eller College of Management, the UA’s world-class school of business education.
 In the very first class, Eller was already offering up unique challenges.